 Had worn them really about the same,

 We know he has taken the other path, the less mainstream one, and he starts to convince himself of it by saying that it is the path that is needed, and he is still thinking of what he is supposed to do, not of what he really wants to do.
-He wants to be special, to do something no everybody else has done before him.
+He wants to be special, to do something nobody else has done before him.
 However, by the end of stanza, he hits another internal obstacle—he feels ordinary again, the road feels ordinary and simple, and by choosing this path he opened it to other people who followed him, and the path has become as populated and ordinary as the other one he did not take.

 Here it comes to all of us when we choose to do something and be kind of like pioneers doing it; soon after we do it and be successful at it, people are drawn to imitate and do the same to an extent when we might not be called originals, and we get so mixed with the crowd that we are no more distinguishable.
 The special coziness of taking a lonely road, an untrodden path, is gone and this is the most difficult phase of any meaningful human endeavor.
 The first part of the journey is lonely and nice; it feels like an adventure every day, yet we are completely obscure.
 The next phase comes with getting a little more famous, but like bees drawn to a flower, others come, and they mix with us and share the success we have busted our asses off to achieve just like that.
 Most people stop here, just inches between being good and being magnificent; they quit just before the finish line.